ict4s24-tcict/ict4s24-tcict.github.io/index.md

 In this workshop, we will investigate these deep connections and the true multidimensional costs of the ICT industry.
-We ask workshop participants to submit short abstracts on topics broadly connects the list below:
+We ask workshop participants to submit short position statements on topics broadly connects the list below:

 1. Multi-pronged approach in understanding the global impact of semiconductor industry